Ballet Episode YKTTW Discussion

 - At least a couple of episodes of Murder, She Wrote have someone involved with ballet as the Victim of the Week.

 - The Muppet Babies episode "Twinkle-Toed Muppets" sees the babies trying to teach Scooter how to dance.
 A debate between Miss Piggy and Skeeter on the nature of ballet serves as the B-story.

-- A ballet episode of The Flintstones gave Fred Flintstone his trademark "twinkletoes" bowling style.
+- "Rushin' Ballet" gave Fred Flintstone his trademark "twinkletoes" bowling style.

 - The B-story of The Simpsons episode "Homer vs. Patty and Selma'' has Bart forced to take ballet for gym class after he comes late to class and all the other electives were taken.
 He becomes surprisingly good at it, but performs wearing a mask to keep from being teased.
 When the school bullies become moved by his performance, Bart unmasks himself, thinking that they will accept him now.
 They wail on him anyway.

 - Another Simpsons example has Lisa being forced by Marge to live her dream of being a ballerina (she tried out as an adult, but her leg got stuck in place while practicing), where she discovers that the ballerina take up smoking to make themselves better.
 Homer and Bart steal the cigarettes before the big recital, causing them all to breakdown in front of everybody, followed by Lisa denouncing the art of ballet.

 - In the short "Loon Lake" from the Tiny Toon Adventures episode "Music Day", Shirley the Loon attends a ballet class alongside the snooty Perfecto Prep swans, led by Giselle.
 The Swans bully her, mostly by making fun of the way she talks, but with Babs' encouragement (and backstage sabotage), Shirley manages to outshine the Swans at their recital.